Random Laplacian Features for Learning with Hyperbolic Space

+\textbf{Embed Features.} One can also embed the given features into hyperbolic space so as to derive the node features implicitly.
+Specifically, when a node feature matrix $\mathbf{X} \in \R^{n \times d}$ is given, we initialize a hyperbolic embedding for each of the $d$ dimensions to derive hyperbolic embeddings $\mathbf{Z}\in\R^{d\times d_0}$.
+The Euclidean features $\overline{\mathbf{X}}$ can be computed in the same manner following Algorithm~\ref{alg:e2e_hyla}.
+However, to get the new node feature matrix, an extra aggregation step $\overline{\mathbf{X}}=\mathbf{X}\overline{\mathbf{X}} \in\R^{n\times d_1}$ is required before fedding into a graph learning model.

-\textbf{Feature level.} When used at feature level, we initialize a low dimensional hyperbolic embedding $\boldsymbol{z}\in\mathcal{B}^{d_0}$ for each dimension of feature to derive hyperbolic embeddings $\mathbf{Z}\in\R^{d\times d_0}$ for all features, from which we derive Euclidean features $\mathbf{H}\in\R^{d\times d_1}$ using HyLa functions.
-We then adopt $\overline{\mathbf{X}}=\mathbf{X}\mathbf{{H}}$ as the new node feature matrix since HyLa features are built for each dimension of feature.
-The dimension $d$ of the original feature matrix is usually fixed and much lower than the number of nodes $n$ in a graph, so HyLa at feature level can be used even for large graphs.
-Since the hyperbolic embeddings are built for each feature dimension, it can be used in both transductive and inductive settings, as long as the test data shares the same set of features as the training data.
-One limitation of this method is that its performance depends on the existence of a feature matrix $\mathbf{X}$ that contains sufficient information for learning.
+Embedding graph nodes is better-suited for tasks where no feature matrix is available or meaningful features are hard to derive.
+However, the size of the embedding $\mathbf{Z}$ will be proportional to the graph size, hence it may not scale to very large graphs due to memory and computation constraints.
+Furthermore, this method can only be used in a transductive setting, where nodes in the test set are seen during training.
+In comparison, embedding features can be used even for large graphs since the dimension $d$ of the original feature matrix is usually fixed and much lower than the number of nodes $n$.
+Note that as the hyperbolic embeddings are built for each feature dimension, they can be used in both transductive and inductive settings, as long as the test data shares the same set of features as the training data.
+One limitation is that its performance depends on the existence of a feature matrix $\mathbf{X}$ that contains sufficient information for learning.